 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Recently, home exercise equipment has surged in popularity, offering a convenient and cost-effective alternative to gyms and boutique fitness studios.
+Over the past several years, home exercise equipment has surged in popularity, offering a convenient and cost-effective alternative to gyms and boutique fitness studios.

 Peloton and Echelon, two brands of exercise bikes, have quickly become favorites among fitness enthusiasts.